MrDustinMiller/Library/readme.md

 ## Future Updates

 - [] Build option for users to log in to individual account.
-- [] Build option to store each book in database.
+- [x] Build option to store each book in local storage.
-- [] Track state of books that have been read.
+- [x] Track state of books that have been read.

 ## 🤝 Support